HuddleEng/octopose/README.md

 python .\generate_manifest.py
 ```

-This will generate a new `manifest.py` based on those projects and the pacakges wihtin them:
+This will output to stdout a manifest based on those projects and the packages within them:

 ```
 {
     'Projects':
     {
         'Huddle.ABC':
             {
                 'Packages': ['Huddle.ABC']
             },
         'Huddle.XYZ':
             {
                 'Packages': ['Huddle.XYZ1', 'Huddle.XYZ2']
             }